rebelsky/sams-assorted-musings-reflections/musing-backlog-2026-09-06.md

 **_Todo list._** As most readers know, I tend to overcommit.
 And I have a lot of things on my mind [6].
 While I don't find the full "Getting Things Done" (GTD) protocol, I embrace the idea that writing down tasks helps clear your mind [7] and also that it helps you forget fewer important taasks.
 I've even found that [Craft.do](craft.do) works well for me.
 An additional advantage of recording these to-do lists is that I can mine them for data and then complain about what I've done to myself.
 Today seems like a good day to do so.

 **_Professor Mast._** The other day, I was reading [a substack about Wendell Berry as writing teacher](https://writingteacher.substack.com/p/what-wendell-berry-taught-me-about).
+Midway through the essay, I encountered this sentence.

-> At some point, I wrote a pithy little essay about body image, and Mr. Berry returned the paper with a C+ on it and a note that read: “This is just good enough that I wish it were better.”
+> At some point, I wrote a pithy little essay about body image, and Mr. Berry returned the paper with a C+ on it and a note that read: "This is just good enough that I wish it were better."

 That got me thining about my courses with Gerald Mast, legendary film scholar.
 I took a lot of courses with Mast.
 Let's see ...
 ENGL-285, _Sound Film Comedy_, in the Autumn of 1984 (B-), ENGL-280, _Introduction to Cinema 1_, in Winter 1985 (also a B-), ENGL-280, _Introduction to Cinema 2_, in Spring 1985 (up to a B), and, finally, ENGL-486, _The American Musical in Film and Theatre_, in Winter 1986 (A).
 I thought I'd also taken _Silent Film Comedy_, but I seem to be mistaken.